djepar/CoursGenInfo/README.md

 ### Python - RS
     - Verify if all the  exercices are complete and work fine
     - Do the labs

-#### Exception
+    - 16 - Recursivity
+      - Triangle
+      - Reverse list
+      - And the other
+    - Chapter 13 - Exception
-See again for chapter 13 with the exception to finish the exercices
+      - See again for chapter 13 with the exception to finish the exercices